 At the Dashboard, you're presented with a big, bold to-do list that walks you through setting up your site, adding your first products, localizing your store, and choosing how you want to deliver goods—and get paid for them.
 Working through the full list takes less than 15 minutes.

-While Ecwid is a great free option, it doesn't skimp on the features with the paid plans.
+While Ecwid is a great free eCommerce website builder, it doesn't skimp on the features with the paid plans.
 It integrates with social channels like Facebook and Instagram so you can sell directly to your followers, you can list your products on Amazon or eBay, or take payments in person.
 It automatically calculates tax, offers discounts, and tracks your inventory.
 If you set up a free store on Ecwid, you don't have to worry about moving to a new platform if things take off.

-Ecwid Price: Free for standard features; from $15/month Venture Plan for professional features; transaction fees depend on payment gateway.
+Ecwid price: Free for standard features; from $15/month Venture Plan for professional features; transaction fees depend on payment gateway.

-Best eCommerce platform for large volume sellers
+Best eCommerce website building platform for large-volume sellers

 BigCommerce (Web, iOS, Android)